organicmaps/organicmaps/3party/gflags/README_windows.txt

 re-use the existing .sln, make sure you set the IncludeDir's appropriately!
 Look at the properties for libgflags.dll.

-You can also link gflags code in statically.
-For this to work, you'll need to add "/D GFLAGS_DLL_DECL=" to the compile line of every gflags .cc file.
+You can also create a static library of gflags.
+To do this, add /D GFLAGS_DLL_DECL= /D GFLAGS_DLL_DECLARE_FLAG= /D GFLAGS_DLL_DEFINE_FLAG= to the compile line of every gflags .cc file.

+If you create a static library that *uses* flags (that is, DEFINEs or DECLAREs flags), you will need to add the following to every .cc file that defines or declares a flag (it's safe to add them to every .cc file in your project):
+   /D GFLAGS_DLL_DECLARE_FLAG= /D GFLAGS_DLL_DEFINE_FLAG=